In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 Second, Apple has a series of SwiftUI tutorials that walk you through the process of creating real-world apps.
 These, however, do not teach Swift, so you must first complete their Swift-focused curriculum.

-As I previously stated, Apple also publishes a guide specifically for the Swift programming language, but there's a good chance it won't work for you – it's intended as a reference rather than a structured tutorial, so it's quite dense reading.
+Apple also publishes a guide specifically for the Swift programming language, but there's a good chance it won't work for you – it's intended as a reference rather than a structured tutorial, so it's quite dense reading.

 What Apple's tutorials don't do is attempt to provide a structured method of learning.